thoj/go-mysqlpure/README.markdown

 ---------------
 * Most queries should work.
 * Password Authentication works.
 * Server side prepared statements should work.
+(With common types)

 See example/test.go for simple example.
 See example/test_prepared.go for example using server side prepared statements.